yujuan-zhang/feature-representation-for-LLMs/README.md

 # Define the VAE model
 class ContinuousResidualVAE(torch.nn.Module):
 # Model architecture is defined in the model architecture file, please copy it to replace this.
 ```

-2. Loading a pre-trained VAE (Variational Autoencoder) model, and then use the model to reduce the ESM21280-dimensional features to 18 dimensions.
+2. Loading a pre-trained VAE (Variational Autoencoder) model, and then use the model to reduce the ESM2 'cls' 1280-dimensional features to 18 dimensions.
+For inference on additional features (eos, pho), refer to the preceding method and independently train the VAE model.

 ```python
 # Randomly set parameters